mugraph-payments/mutree/README.md

-# µcrdt
+# Mutree

-µcrdt is a Rust library implementing Conflict-Free Replicated Data Types (CRDTs) with a focus on efficiency and correctness.
-The primary feature of this library is the Merkle-Patricia Forestry, an optimized variant of the Merkle-Patricia Trie designed for succinct proofs and efficient cryptographic authentication.
+Mutree is a Rust library implementing a variant of the [Merkle Patricia Forestry](https://github.com/aiken-lang/merkle-patricia-forestry) Data Structure, with a general focus of interacting with the Cardano Blockchain.
+It aims to be compatible whenever possible, but the project is going at some point to have its own implementation of On-chain Aiken code.

 ## Table of Contents